kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Where the “Annotation Processing Is Slow” Reputation Came From
+## Where the “Annotation Processing Is Slow” Reputation Came From { #where-the-annotation-processing }

 The reputation did not appear from nowhere.
 Java annotation processing has been associated with slow builds for legitimate reasons, especially in large codebases and in earlier generations of build tooling.